LPhil/nd064-c2-message-passing-projects-starter/README.md

 3. [Diagrams.net](https://app.diagrams.net/)

 ## Tips
-* We can access a running Docker container using `kubectl exec -it <pod_id> sh`.
+* We can access a running Docker container using `kubectl exec -it <pod_id> sh -n udaconnect`.
 From there, we can `curl` an endpoint to debug network issues.
 * The starter project uses Python Flask.
 Flask doesn't work well with `asyncio` out-of-the-box.
 Consider using `multiprocessing` to create threads for asynchronous behavior in a standard Flask application.